Blog

 • Racist or religiously motivated offences.

-From 10 February 2025, applicants who entered the UK illegally will normally be refused citizenship, regardless of how long ago it occurred.
+Breaches of immigration law can affect the good character assessment.
+Important change (2025 rule): For citizenship applications made on or after 10 February 2025, people who entered the UK illegally will normally be refused citizenship, regardless of how long ago the illegal entry occurred.

 • Illegal entry to the UK.